MOT vs. MBA

 Consider applying early and give yourself the best chance to join TLI's Master programs and be considered for a scholarship!

 The priority deadline for admission and scholarship consideration is January 15, 2024.
 After January 15, 2024, TLI will continue to accept applications on a rolling basis.
+Those who submit their application and have all of their application materials in by the priority deadline of January 15 will receive a decision by March 1, 2024.
+Those who submit complete applications after the priority deadline will receive a decision within 6 weeks.
 The final date to apply to our programs is July 15, 2024.
 Those who require a visa to complete the program are encouraged to apply as early as possible, preferably by the priority date.

 Technological Leadership Institute Merit-Based Scholarships

 The Technological Leadership Institute has a limited number of merit-based scholarships.
+These scholarships range from $10,000-$20,000.
+These scholarships funds are distributed over the course of the two year program.
 TLI automatically considers applicants for these scholarships based on their program application.
 Therefore, no special application is required for these scholarships.
-We encourage candidates to submit their applications for admission by January 15 for priority consideration for these funds.
-Applications received after the priority deadline will still be considered for scholarships if funding is still available, however, those applications submitted by the priority deadline will be given first consideration.
-If you receive a scholarship, you will be notified via your acceptance letter.
-Learn more about TLI scholarships, tuition, and fees here.
+We encourage candidates to submit their applications for admission by January 15, 2024 for priority consideration for these funds.
+Applications received after the priority deadline will still be considered for scholarships from TLI, however, those applications submitted by the priority deadline will be given first consideration.
+If an applicant receives a scholarship, they will be notified via their acceptance letter.

 How to Apply